ReiCHU31/Scraping-all-products-of-Tiki/README.md

 # Scraping all products from Tiki

+**Scraping all products from Tiki** is the project that we finished after the first week of studying Machine Learning.

 ## Introduction

 PostgreSQL is a free and open-source relational database management system.
 Using a database instead of regular spreadsheet will allow us to store a larger amount of data as well as offer a much higher capacity to later process our data.